cfpb/salesforce-docs/_pages/Record-Level-Sharing.md

 Additionally you can also choose is the users granted access to the accounts are granted access to related opportunities and/or cases to those accounts.

-For more information about territory management see
+For more information about territory management see:

 [Territory Management Decision Guide](https://developer.salesforce.com/page/Territory_Management_Decision_Guide)